antmicro/kenning-bare-metal-iree-runtime/README.md

 This is a minimal set of steps to run base demo scenario.
 Follow links in instructions to get an explanation for every step.
+In this section we will use prebuilt binaries.
+If you want to build the runtime yourself, please take a look at [Building the project](#building-the-project).

 First, install `git` and `git-lfs`.
 Secondly, clone the repository: